Local non-Bayesian social learning with stubborn agents: Learning model

-Note that we can define the bot behavior in an alternative way that will be more convenient for our analysis.
-Specifically, for $i \in B$, we can set $N_{in}(i) = \{ i \}$ (i.e.\ $i$ has a self-loop and no other incoming edges in $G$), $\alpha_0(i) = 0$, $\beta_0(i) = \bar{\beta}$, and $s_t(i) = 0\ \forall\ t \in [T]$.
-Then, assuming $i \in B$ updates its parameters via \eqref{eqParamUpdateInitial}, it is straightforward to show \eqref{eqParamBots} holds.
-This alternative definition will be used for the remainder of the paper.
-Finally, since all bots $i \in B$ have the same behavior, we assume (without loss of generality) that the outgoing neighbor set of $i \in B$ is $N_{out}(i) = \{ i, i' \}$ for some $i' \in A$, i.e.\ in addition to its self-loop, each bot has a single outgoing neighbor from the agent set.
+In our running example, $\alpha_0(i) = 0$, $\beta_0(i) = \bar{\beta}$, and $s_t(i) = 0$ means $i$'s prior parameters and signals are maximally biased toward Party 1.
+Furthermore, we can interpret $N_{in}(i) = \{ i \}$ as bots being ``echo chambers'' who only listen to themselves.
+Finally, note that since all bots $i \in B$ have the same behavior, we assume (without loss of generality) that the outgoing neighbor set of $i \in B$ is $N_{out}(i) = \{ i, i' \}$ for some $i' \in A$, i.e.\ in addition to its self-loop, each bot has a single outgoing neighbor from the agent set.